Glossary of Terms

 The two-year home country physical presence requirement is one of the most important requirements of exchange visitor status.
 Some J-1 exchange visitors and their dependents are subject to the 212(e).

-United States Citizenship and Immigration Services is the government agency responsible for enforcing the regulations that apply to foreign nationals within the U.S.
+United States Citizenship and Immigration Services is the government agency responsible for administering immigration benefits for eligible foreign nationals in the U.S.

 A visa is a ‘ticket’ for entry to the country upon arrival.
-International students and scholars may be in the U.S. with an expired visa, but they may not return to the United States until they present a valid visa, valid passport, and Form I-20 endorsed within the previous year.
-It is expected that F-1 and J-1 visa applicants understand and intend to abide by the temporary nature of their stay before a visa is issued.
+International students and scholars may be in the U.S. with an expired visa, but they may not return to the United States until they present a valid visa, valid passport, and I-20 or DS-2019 endorsed within the previous year.

-Visa applications may be submitted to U.S. Consulates and Embassies up to 90 days before the program start date listed on the I-20/DS-2019, but students and scholars may enter the U.S. no more than 30 days before the program start date.
+Visa applications may be submitted to U.S. Consulates and Embassies up to 90 days before the program start date listed on the I-20/DS-2019 and students and scholars may enter the U.S. no more than 30 days before the program start date.